Psykotikism/Mutant_Tanks/README.md

 > Mutant Tanks has features that allow for creating and executing custom configuration files.

 By default, Mutant Tanks can create and execute the following types of configurations:
 1. Difficulty - Files are created/executed based on the current game difficulty.
-(Example: If the current `z_difficulty` is set to Impossible (Expert mode), then `impossible.cfg` is executed (or created if it doesn't exist already).
+(Example: If the current `z_difficulty` is set to Impossible (Expert mode), then `Impossible.cfg` is executed (or created if it doesn't exist already).
 2. Map - Files are created/executed based on the current map.
 (Example: If the current map is `c1m1_hotel`, then `c1m1_hotel.cfg` is executed (or created if it doesn't exist already).
 3. Game mode - Files are created/executed based on the current game mode.
 (Example: If the current game mode is Versus, then `versus.cfg` is executed (or created if it doesn't exist already).
 4. Daily - Files are created/executed based on the current day.
 (Example: If the current day is Friday, then `friday.cfg` is executed (or created if it doesn't exist already).